facebook/react-native-website/website/versioned_docs/version-0.70/new-architecture-library-intro.md

 - The `codegenConfig` is the key used by the Codegen to verify that there is some code to generate.
 - The `name` field, is the name of the library.
 - The `type` field is used to identify the type of module we want to create.
-Our suggestions is to keep `all` to support libraries that contains both TurboModule and Fabric Components.
+Our suggestion is to keep `all` to support libraries that contain both Turbo Native Module and Fabric Native Components.
 - The `jsSrcsDir` is the directory where the codegen will start looking for JavaScript specs.
 - The `android.javaPackageName` is the name of the package where the generated code wil end up.